mozilla/addons-server/docs/topics/api/v3_legacy/addons.rst

     :>json string results[].default_locale: The add-on default locale for translations.
     :>json string|object|null results[].name: The add-on name (See :ref:`translated fields <v3-api-overview-translations>`).
     :>json string results[].guid: The add-on `extension identifier <https://developer.mozilla.org/en-US/Add-ons/Install_Manifests#id>`_.
-    :>json string results[].locale_disambiguation: Free text field allowing clients to distinguish between multiple dictionaries in the same locale but different spellings.
+    :>json string|null results[].locale_disambiguation: Free text field allowing clients to distinguish between multiple dictionaries in the same locale but different spellings.
 Only present when using the Language Tools endpoint.
     :>json string results[].slug: The add-on slug.
     :>json string results[].target_locale: For dictionaries and language packs, the locale the add-on is meant for.
 Only present when using the Language Tools endpoint.
     :>json string results[].type: The :ref:`add-on type <v3-addon-detail-type>`.